eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-03_aesthetics-is-an-overlooked-issue-for-posting-in-foreign-languages-at-least-in-chinese.md

 ---
-title: "Aesthetics is an overlooked issue for posting in foreign languages (at least in Chinese)"
+title: 'Aesthetics is an overlooked issue for posting in foreign languages (at least in Chinese)'
 permlink: aesthetics-is-an-overlooked-issue-for-posting-in-foreign-languages-at-least-in-chinese
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2016-08-03 08:04:30
 categories:
 - language